ZechyW/cs-toolkit/README.md

 docker run -p 6379:6379 -d redis
 ```

-### Start the development server
+### Start the server

-Navigate to the `django` folder and start the development server (it runs on port `8080` by default, but you can add a custom port number after `runserver` in the command below):
+The shell script `start-server` will prepare and start the Django server on port `8080`.
+You can Set the `PORT` environmental variable to use a non-default port:

 ```
-cd django
-poetry run python manage.py runserver
+PORT=<your port here> ./start-server
 ```

 Then point your browser to http://localhost:8080 to view the main interface.